 After the financial crisis, it was apparent that the link between risk and reward had been broken and needed to be rebuilt with ethics and morals at its heart.
 The financial crisis illustrated in stark fashion that ethics and business are not adversaries and that ultimately they need each other.

 It is within this context that ‘responsible’ finance practices can play a powerful role in shaping the future of the global economy.
 There are various definitions and practices encapsulating the ‘responsible’ finance sector.
-These include sustainable, responsible and impact investing (SRI), environmental, social and governance (ESG) and Islamic finance, which is a form of financial intermediation in which funds are raised and applied using asset-based methods or partnerships in accordance with Islamic law instead of lending and borrowing.
+These include socially responsible investment (SRI), environmental, social and governance (ESG), Islamic finance and impact investment, which is a form of financial intermediation in which funds are raised and applied using asset-based methods or partnerships in accordance with Islamic law instead of lending and borrowing.
 Yet, the guiding principle that is shared among all of them is an appreciation that financial services can be a force, and indeed are necessary for sustainable development.